 The Quinones visit will be a two-day event on Oct.
 11 and 12, featuring a free lecture on Oct.
 11 at 12 p.m.
 The visit is being funded by the CHSP Grover Lecture Series and OhioHealth O’Bleness Hospital.

 As part of its commitment to fighting opioid abuse, CHSP is also planning to offer a new chemical dependency certificate program.
-The certificate will likely be available beginning spring semester 2018 and will help students gain a greater understanding of this complex and important issue.
+The certificate will help students gain a greater understanding of this complex and important issue.